University of Virginia: Dopamine and Biological Clock Disruption May Cause Obesity

 Obese People

-A study led by Ali Guler, a professor of biology at the University of Virginia, shows a link between dopamine and body clock, with this influencing food intake.
+A study led by Ali Guler, a professor of biology at the University of Virginia, shows a link between dopamine and the body clock, which influences food intake.
 It also reveals that the consumption of foods with a high-calorie content promotes overeating and obesity.

 The new research appeared in the journal Current Biology.